Home » Archive

 News »

 One notable no-show at this year’s Summer NAMM in Nashville was Roland.
 Normally they fill a space the size of a good-sized house with a feast of new products and a cacophony of product demos (somebody please – release Johnny Rabb from his drum cage!).
 But that doesn’t mean that there’s no new gear to talk about.
-The just-released JUNO-Di, a scaled-down, battery-powered version of the JUNO-D, is now shipping.
-So is the Boss FRV-1, a stompbox that mimics the sound of a Fender spring reverb.
-But wait, there’s more …
+The just-released JUNO-Di, a scaled-down, battery-powered version of the JUNO-D, is now shipping. …

 Tutorials »

 Many plug-in VI creators (and convolution reverb makers) still follow the annoying habit of, during the install process, loading sample content on the same drive as the application – not the best practice when performance and reliability are being tested by your DAW software.
 Usually you have to jump through several hoops to get the samples relocated to a dedicated audio drive.
-But sometimes you get a little help, as is the case with Toontrack’s EZ Drummer.
-It includes a utility (found in Applications > Toontrack) called “Sound Mover” …
+But sometimes you get a little help, …

 News »